 The Magnetawan Steamboat "Glenda" in her prime

-Photo Credit; Sue Jamison
+Photo credit: Sue Jamison Fincham

 The Timber Era

 There are 5 main lakes in Magnetawan.
 Ahmic, Cecebe, Horn, Neighick(Beaver) & Whalley along with several smaller ones.
 Of these, Ahmic Lake & Lake Cecebe were settled the earliest because they were easily accessed.
 As a result most of the older cottages or "camps" as they were called, can be found there.
 Many of these historic buildings are still standing with their original boat houses lovingly preserved.
 One of the interesting facts about the Magnetawan lake system was the early adoption of strict regulation on development.
 Far ahead of its time, the township strictly regulated the waterfront which saved it from the over-development seen in other areas.
 It doesn't take a very long boat ride to appreciate the wisdom in this decision.
-There is also a the Magnetawan Watershed Land Trust dedicated to the preservation of the lakes.
+There is also a Magnetawan Watershed Land Trust dedicated to the preservation of the lakes.
 Their mission is "To preserve the natural, historical, scenic, and recreational value of the Magnetawan River Watershed for the benefit of future generations through land and conservation easement acquisition for the purpose of conservation and stewardship."

 The Cottage Era